Event Handling and SocketContext Reference

 pub fn ns(&self) -> &strReturns

-- The current namespace path for this socket.
+- The current namespace path of this socket.

 Method rooms()